Caleb Thielbar

 The Minnesota native pitched three games for the Fort Myers Miracle in the remainder of 2011 (1-0, 1 H, 5 BB, 5 K in 7 1/3 IP).
 He moved up the chain steadily in 2012, appearing for the Miracle (1-1, Sv, 4 H, 16 K, 1 UER in 12 1/3 IP), the New Britain Rock Cats (2-0, 4 Sv, 1.80 in 16 G) and the Rochester Red Wings (3-1, Sv, 3.57 in 25 G).
 He tied Bruce Pugh for the lead in games pitched by a Twins farmhand (48).
 He struggled in winter ball, with a 1-0, 11.08 record in 11 games for the Peoria Javelinas of the Arizona Fall League.

-Thielbar only pitched in six games for Minnesota in 2015, though he excelled for Rochester, posting a 2.81 ERA in 29 outings.
+Thielbar only pitched in six games for Minnesota in 2015, with a 5.40 ERA, though he excelled for Rochester, posting a 2.81 ERA in 29 outings.
 Ultimately though, the Twins parted ways with him on July 31st, clearing his roster spot for the newly acquired Kevin Jepsen.
-Nine days later, Caleb was claimed by the San Diego Padres, though he appeared in a Major League contest with them before being outrighted and becoming a Free Agent in the offseason.
+Nine days later, Caleb was claimed by the San Diego Padres, though he did not appear in a Major League contest with them before being outrighted and becoming a Free Agent in the offseason.

-Thielbar re-signed with the Saints prior to the 2016 season, and would spend the next two years with the club. (excluding a short stint between the two seasons with the Miami Marlins, with whom he'd allow five runs in eight hits in 1.2 Spring Training innings) He once again preformed well with the club, though he was limited to just 17 contests in the latter campaign.
+Thielbar re-signed with the Saints prior to the 2016 season, and would spend the next two years with the club (excluding a short stint between the two seasons with the Miami Marlins, with whom he allowed five runs in eight hits in 1 2/3 spring training innings).
+He once again performed well with the club, though he was limited to just 17 contests in the latter campaign.
 Between the two years, Caleb posted a 2.29 ERA.

 Thielbar returned again to the affiliated ranks in 2018 after signing a Minor League deal with the Detroit Tigers on July 24th.
 Caleb ultimately ended up bouncing up and down between the AA Erie SeaWolves and the AAA Toledo Mud Hens several times throughout the season, and was effective at both levels.
 Thielbar ultimately ended up making 27 of his 39 appearances on the year at Erie, where he would post a 1.42 ERA while posting a strikeout rate of 9.5 per nine innings.
 In total between the two levels his ERA was 2.05 while his K/9 rate was 8.1.
 Caleb remained in the Tigers organization for most of the 2019 season, posting a 3.30 ERA while pushing his K/9 to 10.8 in 50 games with Toledo.
 He was then dealt to the Atlanta Braves August 31st of that year, appearing in one game for the AAA Gwinnett Stripers before the end of the season.